mongodb/specifications/source/command-monitoring/command-monitoring.rst

   - Changed find test with a kill cursors to not run on server versions greater than 3.0
   - Added a find test with no kill cursors command which only runs on 3.1 and higher.
   - Added notes on which tests should run based on server versions.

+6 OCT 2015:
+  - Changed batch size in the find test on 3.1 and higher to {{42}} with explaination in the test readme.